AnudeepKonaboina/SparkProgrammingwithScala/README.md

 Now Dataframe is an alias for Dataset[Row].Spark implicit conversion converts df to ds and vice versa.
 Using data set provides compile time saftey with optimizations also having lambda based transofrmations.

+Dataframe is a bunch of partitions read from a distributed storage and sored in a logical in-memory data-structure.

 Dataframe Operations:
 =====================
 Dataframe is nothing but a Dataset[Row] that means each row in a dataframe is an object of type ROW.
-Dataframe cols are objects of type Column
+Dataframe cols are objects of type Column,

 1. select
 ```